pingcap/docs-cn/sql-statements/sql-statement-show-master-status.md

 The output of `SHOW MASTER STATUS` is designed to match MySQL.
 However, the execution results are different in that the MySQL result is the binlog location information and the TiDB result is the latest TSO information.

+The `SHOW BINARY LOG STATUS` statement was added in TiDB as an alias for `SHOW MASTER STATUS`, which has been deprecated in MySQL 8.2.0 and newer versions.

 ## See also

 <CustomContent platform="tidb">